n-y-kim/aks-test-app/README.md

 After deployment, try `curl <YOUR_URL>` to see if it works.
 It needs to reply with `{"message":"Hello World"}`.

+> Since python applications need additional settings within code level for the Application Insights & Loggings, this app is using `opencensus-ext-azure` library to automatically send logs to Application Insights.

 ## Running in local

 Update `main.py` request url to the external api app.